Pedestrian Accident Lawyer in Allentown, PA

 Texting While Driving Or Walking

-Though texting is commonly associated with injuries caused by the driver, pedestrians can also be distracted by texting.
+Though texting is commonly associated with driver-related injuries, pedestrians can also be distracted by it.
 Numerous studies have found that people texting while walking often fail to look both ways before crossing the street and take up to 2 seconds longer to cross.
-Texting and driving is illegal in most states because of its impact on accident propensity.
+Texting and driving is illegal in most states because it increases the risk of accidents.

 Do You Have a Valid Pedestrian Accident Case?